Doctorate in Educational Leadership (PhD) Degree Programs

 Along with general and required courses, students often choose an area of emphasis to anchor their research, and to explore more in-depth.
 This could be K-12 Leadership, Special Education Leadership, Higher Education Leadership or another topic.
 Most programs also include a research core, designed to help students with their dissertation.
 Some Doctorate in Educational Leadership programs could also include an internship.
 Contact specific programs for details.

-Graduate schools with Doctorate in Educational Leadership Degree Programs
+Popular schools with Doctorate in Educational Leadership Degree Programs

 Doctor of Education vs. PhD in Educational Leadership